Homeopathy and Nutrition

 Homeopathy is all about gentle and holistic healing.
 The difference between homeopathy and other forms of treatment is that homoeopathy does not treat the disease but the person who is experiencing “dis-ease” – you.

 Homeopathy respects the wisdom of the human body/mind, with the belief that the body and mind can heal themselves.
-When there is Dis-ease within the body/mind, homeopathy helps stimulate the body/mind back to homeostasis – back to balance.
+When there is Dis-ease within the body/mind, homeopathy helps stimulate the body/mind back to homeostasis – back to balance, working WITH the body/mind not against it.

 Homeopathic consultations are in-depth and require detailed information exploring not just the physical ailments but the mental and emotional changes that occur as well.
 When prescribing a remedy, the choice is made on the totality of the case, in other words, the total picture presented at the consultation.